Alinta Energy makes billion dollar bid for Liddell power station

 Alinta purchased the Loy Yang B brown coal-fired power station from AGL last year.
-It allowed Alinta to lower their average wholesale cost, arguably delivering the lowest retail offers in the east coast market.
-Now it want’s to add Liddell to its portfolio.
+It allowed Alinta to lower its average wholesale cost, arguably delivering the lowest retail offers in the east coast market.
+Now it wants to add Liddell to its portfolio.

 But there is an established market where coal still has a place in Victoria: industrial heat applications.

 You see, Wind and Solar aren't suitable for providing process heat to industrial applications such as timber drying, dairy, abattoirs, hydro and aeroponics.